-Some businesses decide to create a group structure with a ‘holding company’ as a way of managing risk, and for tax efficiency purposes.
-But what exactly is a holding company, how does it change the company structure and what are the benefits?
+Some businesses decide to create a group structure with a ‘holding company’ as a way of managing risk and for the purpose of tax efficiency.
+But what exactly is a holding company, how does it change the company structure, and what are the benefits?

 What is a holding company?